Metropolitan Utilities District: History

-Founded by the Nebraska Legislature as the Metropolitan Water District in 1913, five years later, under the leadership of Omaha Mayor Jim Dahlman, the state legislators authorized the City of Omaha to assign the responsibility for operation of the gas system to the Metropolitan Water District.
-The name was changed to the Metropolitan Utilities District.
+Founded by the Nebraska Legislature as the Metropolitan Water District in 1913, five years later, the state legislators authorized the City of Omaha to assign the responsibility for operation of the gas system to the Metropolitan Water District.
+The name was changed to the Metropolitan Utilities District in 1921.

 Operations

 According to Nebraska State law, M.U.D. may enter contracts, promulgate regulations, set water and natural gas rates, buy, sell or lease land and issue revenue bonds.
-It can also can levy a water tax of 1.5 mills or less for fire protection, and collect sewer fees and other utility charges for other governmental agencies in areas where it provides water at retail.
+It can also levy a water tax of 1.5 mills or less for fire protection, and collect sewer fees and other utility charges for other governmental agencies in areas where it provides water at retail.

-Currently, M.U.D. provides natural gas service to 218,979 customers and provides water service to 203,320 customers.
-M.U.D's governing body is a seven-member board of directors, publicly elected to six-year terms on a nonpartisan basis.
+Currently, M.U.D. provides natural gas service to more than 241,000 customers and provides water service to more than 227,000 customers.
+M.U.D.'s governing body is a seven-member board of directors, publicly elected to six-year terms on a nonpartisan basis.

 CNG Filling stations

-MUD operates a filling station for Compressed Natural Gas-powered vehicles near 64th & Center St in Omaha.
-The station is one of three in the Omaha metro area.
+M.U.D. operates a filling station for Compressed Natural Gas-powered vehicles near 64th & Center St in Omaha.
 The district also offers a $500 rebate to purchasers of CNG-powered vehicles.